 - Contractor's program staff shall meet the requirements of Title 9, Division 1, Article 8 and Title 9, Chapter 11 of the California Code of Regulations as to training, licensure, and clinician/client ratios.
 All staff shall operate within the guidelines of ethics, scope of practice, training and experience, job duties, and all applicable State, Federal, and County standards.
 Contractor shall provide sufficient staffing to provide necessary services and Medicare approved services to Medicare covered clients.
-Current and previous documentation of staff qualifications shall be kept on file at program site. - Psychotherapy shall be performed by licensed, registered, waivered, or Clinical Trainee (with co-signature by LPHA) staff in accordance with State law. - Psychiatrists shall have completed a training program in a child or adolescent specialty (must be Board eligible in child and adolescent or adolescent psychiatry), for programs that serve youngsters under 13 years of age, or have 5 years of experience offering psychiatric services to children and adolescents.
-Any exception to this must be approved by the Mental Health Services Clinical Director and the COR. - Nurses and Psychiatric Technicians may bill Medication Support to Medi-Cal under the Medication Training and Support service code, as long as the service provided is within the individual's scope of practice and experience and documentation supports the service claimed.
-Qualified Mental Health Professionals (QMHP) / Mental Health Rehabilitation Specialist who provide direct, billable service must hold a BA and 4 years of experience in a mental health setting as a specialist in the fields of physical restoration, social adjustment, or vocational adjustment.
-Up to two years of graduate professional education may be substituted for the experience requirements on a year for year basis.
-Up to two years of post-associate arts clinical experience may be substituted for the required educational experience in a dition to the requirement of four years of experience in a mental health setting.
-Staff work under the direction of a licensed or waivered staff member. - Other Qualified Provider also referred to as Para Professional (An individual at least 18 years of age with a bachelor's degree, high school diploma or equivalent degree plus two years of related paid or non-paid experience (including experience as a service recipient or care giver of a service recipient), or related secondary education.
+Current and previous documentation of staff qualifications shall be kept on file at program site. - Psychiatrists shall have completed appropriate training in a child or adolescent specialty.
+California Guidelines for the Use of Psychotropic Medication with Children and Youth in Foster Care 2018 Edition recommends psychotropic medications for children be prescribed by Board certified or Board eligible psychiatrists with specialization in child and adolescent or adolescent psychiatry, for programs that serve youngsters under 13 years of age or have 5 years of experience offering psychiatric services to children and adolescents.
+Any exception to this must be approved by the Mental Health Services Clinical Director and the COR.